Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Main results

 where $\lambda = 1 - \max \left( \gamma, \frac1d \right) $. \end{theorem}

-\begin{remark} Our result is valid only locally in time in the case where blow-up may occur in the Vlasov equation, as for instance in dimension larger than $4$.
+\begin{remark} Our result is valid only locally in time (but on the largest interval of time possible) in the case where blow-up may occur in the Vlasov equation, as for instance in dimension larger than four with attractive interaction.
 But it is valid for any time in dimension three or less, since in that case the strong solutions of the Vlasov equations we are dealing with are global, see Proposition~\ref{prop:WPvlasov} in section~\ref{sec:uniq}. \end{remark}